peppetort/Hypermedia-Application-project-2021/README.md

 ### Server

 To implement the server we used the _Express_ framework.<br/>
-By sending a request to the specific URL, the data is extracted from the database and sent back in the form of JSON
+By sending a request to the specific URL, the data is extracted from the database and sent back in the form of JSON.

 ### DB